IvanGrigoriev11/Trivia_bot/README.md

 ## Trivia bot
    The bot plays Trivia game with a user.
 During the game the bot gives a sequence of questions which the user must answer.
 The main goal is to get the maximum score for correct answers by the end of the game.
+This repository contains a Python implementation of a Trivia Telegram bot.

 ## Setting up